driesdaems10/website/content/courses/SA/_index.md

     name: Overview
     weight: 1

-summary: Introductory course to the principles, theories and methods of spatial analysis in archaeology in Spring semester 2020-2021.
+summary: Introductory course to the principles, theories and methods of spatial analysis in archaeology in Spring semester 2020-2021 and Fall semester 2021-2022.
 title: Syllabus SA 510 - Spatial Analysis
 toc: true
 type: docs